National Unity Committee: The committee

 On May 27, 1960, a group of military officers staged a coup d'état.
 The revolting officers did not act in the traditional military hierarchy.
 The chief of general staff, commanders of the air and naval forces were not among the group, and the commander of the land forces General Cemal Gürsel joined the group only after the operation began.
-The number of generals in the group with 38 members was only five while the remaining officers were of lower ranks as colonel, major or even captain.
+The number of generals in the group with 38 members was only five while the remaining officers were of lower ranks, such as colonel, major or even captain.

 Below is the list of the committee members:

 The chairman of the committee was Cemal Gürsel.
 He became also the prime minister in the 24th and 25th government of Turkey during the military regime.

 Among other generals, Irfan Baştuğ died in a traffic accident on September 12, 1960 and Cemal Madanoğlu resigned from the committee on July 7, 1961, both during the military regime.

-The Fourteen
+The fourteen

 While Cemal Gürsel was trying to re-establish the civilian regime as soon as possible, fourteen members of the committee under the leadership of Colonel Alparslan Türkeş were planning to continue the military regime with the intention of making reforms.
-On September 13, 1960, they were expelled from the committee.
-(Their names are marked by yellow color in the above list.)
+On September 13, 1960, they were expelled from the committee (Their names are marked by yellow color in the above list.).
 They were sent as diplomats to Turkish embassies abroad.
 Although they were later given pardon, they could never return to the committee.
 In later years, Alparslan Türkeş became the leader of the Republican Villagers Nation Party and renamed it to Nationalist Movement Party.

 Aftermath

-Following the 1961 general election on October 15, Turkey returned to civilian regime.
+Following the 1961 general election on October 15, Turkey returned to civilian rule.
 Cemal Gürsel was elected president.
-The other 21 members of the MBK became the permanent members of the Turkish senate.
-In 1968 five of them were expelled from the senate.
-The rest lost their memberships by another coup in 1980.
+The other twenty-one members of the MBK became the permanent members of the Turkish senate.
+In 1968 five of them were expelled from the Senate.
+The rest lost their memberships in another coup in 1980.